 No. Although all services are free to qualified students, we do not provide financial aid for college, university or technical school.
 We can, however, help you with the financial aid application process, as well as putting you in contact with the appropriate financial aid officials at your prospective school.

 Can VUB help me choose a career or school?

 Yes.
-Using a variety of career interest inventories, our Academic Advisors will work with you to help you determine what career field might be appropriate for you.
+Using a variety of career interest inventories, our Academic Specialist will work with you to help you determine what career field might be appropriate for you.
 We can also help you determine which school will best prepare you for your chosen field.

 What are the benefits of attending and completing Veterans Upward Bound?

 Veterans can take a college placement test in the VUB program office.
 The VUB staff will help you enroll or return to college, advise you on college programs and degrees available in Oklahoma, and offer personal and career counseling with professional staff.
 Veterans are encouraged to return to VUB for additional help and advice throughout their college career.